jforget/raku-Hamilton2/doc/Hamilton.en.md

 other, running along the cycle in the opposite direction.

 When I  read texts about  graphs, I notice  that most often  they deal with Hamiltonian cycles and they ignore Hamiltonian paths.
-This is not the opposite here,  I deal with Hamiltonian paths and  I nearly ignore Hamiltonian cycles.
+This is the opposite here,  I deal with Hamiltonian paths and  I nearly ignore Hamiltonian cycles.